fabric8-jenkins/godog-jenkins/README.md

 ## JX BDD tests

+To run the JX BDD tests:

+    cd jx
+    godog

 The bdd tests will use your local jx setup in `~/.jx` and defaults to the current git provider in `~/.jx/gitAuth.yaml`

 To specify a specific git provider use: